Book Review: What Children NeedBy Christine Carter | September 1, 2006 | 0 comments

 Waldfogel notes that little research has been done on the effects of early paternal employment.
 But she does find short-lived behavioral problems in young children whose mothers work full-time, which indicates that many aren’t getting the sensitive, responsive care they need as infants.
 “The research clearly suggests,” writes Waldfogel, “that at least some children would be better off if their parents could spend more time at home in the first year of life, either by delaying their return to work or by returning to work part-time.”
 Rather than blame mothers for going to work (as many commentators do), Waldfogel recommends policies that would enable parents of either sex to stay at home in the first year, should they want to—and that would improve the quality of non-parental childcare, should they not.

 Waldfogel offers three principles for evaluating policies meant to improve children’s welfare: respecting parent’s own choices, promoting high standards for quality, and supporting parental employment.
 In this way, she gives readers a solid sense of the gaps between what children need and what they are getting, as well as a blueprint for what public policy can and should do to provide for those needs.
 Waldfogel’s final chapter, “Where do we go from here?” is a compelling call to action for us as a society to invest more wisely in social programs that will benefit our children today—and the rest of us tomorrow.

 About The Author

 Christine Carter, Ph.D. is a Senior Fellow at the UC Berkeley Greater Good Science Center.
-She is the author of The Sweet Spot: How to Find Your Groove at Home and Work (forthcoming in January of 2015) and Raising Happiness: 10 Simple Steps for More Joyful Kids and Happier Parents (Random House, 2010).
+She is the author of The Sweet Spot: How to Find Your Groove at Home and Work (now available) and Raising Happiness: 10 Simple Steps for More Joyful Kids and Happier Parents (Random House, 2010).
 A former director of the GGSC, she served for many years as author of its parenting blog, Raising Happiness.